Butterfly Salmon Steaks.

 RECIPE:

 Thaw out your spot prawn tails in a bowl in the fridge.
-Pop the shells off and save to make a spot prawn stock later, or cook with shells on for added flavor, and peel off after cooking.
-Heat a generous amount of butter and oil in a skillet.
-Add fresh minced garlic for a minute, then add 1 part white wine vinegar to 1 part water and reduce!
+Cook with shells on for added flavor, and peel off after cooking.
+Heat your butter and olive oil in a skillet.
+Add fresh minced garlic for 1 minute (be careful not to burn), then add 1 part white wine vinegar to 1 part water and reduce!
 Add salt, pepper, and chilli powder to taste, as well as your prawns.
-Cook until opaque and firm, probably only 1-3 minutes on low heat.
-Pour mixture on top of pasta and sprinkle with a hearty amount of parsley.
+Cook until opaque and firm, probably only 1-3 minutes on low heat, (be careful not to overcook your prawns, pay close attention).
+Turn off the heat, stir in your pre-cooked al dente past into the pan until sauce in well mixed.
+Remove from the heat, dish up and sprinkle with a hearty amount of parsley on top of each bowl.

-*Pro tip: toast some bread to mop up the leftover broth!
+*Pro tip: Serve with lemon wedges to squeeze over the prawns, and toasted bread to mop up the leftover broth!